spotinst/help/src/docs/eco/troubleshooting/eco-faq.md

 ## Question: Reserved Instances Existing At Purchase

-If my master account already has reserved instances when I install Eco, how are the savings calculated?
+If my management account already has reserved instances when I install Eco, how are the savings calculated?

 ### Answer: